 His most noteworthy accolade in WCW came after becoming the first victim of Goldberg’s streak.

 Soon later, he would join Jimmy Hart’s First Family stable before the group quickly disbanded.

 DeMott then began one of his most memorable in-ring runs as he led the comedy faction Misfits in Action.
 M.I.A. featured future world champions such as Chavo Guerrero (then known as Lieutenant Loco), Booker T (G.I.
 Bro), and Bill DeMott, who would be rechristened at WCW Slamboree 2000 as Hugh G. Rection, or Captain Rection for short.

-With his new double entendre name, he would lead M.I.A. in feuds against the Filthy Animals, Team Canada, and the Natural Born Thrillers.
+He would lead M.I.A. in feuds against the Filthy Animals, Team Canada, and the Natural Born Thrillers with his new double-entendre name.